The Best Strollers of 2017

 Best double bang for the buck

-The Joovy Scooter X2 is an eye-turning stroller for two with cozy seats, giant canopy, and simple fold.
-We would recommend this option to parents with two where price may be a concern, but they don't want to sacrifice features and convenience for a lower list price.
+The Joovy Scooter X2 is an eye-turning product for two with cozy seats, a giant canopy, and simple fold.
+We would recommend this option to parents with two that don't want to sacrifice features and convenience for a lower list price.
 Though harder to push than competitors with larger rubber wheels, this economical product features a giant storage bin, additional pockets, and cup holders that make it convenient for parents and children alike.
 While not compatible with infant car seats, and it doesn't roll very well over uneven terrain, we think the Scooter X2 is a crowd pleaser for a reason, and we think most parents of multiples will enjoy the quality and features it offers for the price, which is why it won a Best Value award in our Double Strollers Review.

 Easy to use